josephbill/djangotodoapp/README.md

 7. Ensure that our django can handle media
    a. inside settings.py media_url , media_root
   b. urls.py include the media reference as part of the urlpatterns
+8. pip install pillow :: package to allow file uploads
 8. reset the database and make new migrations
-     - delete the migrations folder
+     - delete the migration.py file in the migrations folder
-     - python manage.py migrate todolistapp zero
+     - delete the db.sqlite file
     - python manage.py makemigrations appname
     - python manage.py migrate